MicrosoftDocs/power-platform/power-platform/admin/capacity-storage.md

 Notifications for capacity approaching storage limits are triggered when any of the three storage capacities (database, file, or log) have less than 15% of space available.
 Another warning notification that admin operations could be impacted are sent when any of the three storage capacities have less than 5% of space available.
 The final tier of notification triggers when the tenant is ‘in overage’ (storage usage exceeds capacity entitlements), which alerts the admin that the following operations are no longer available until the overage is resolved.

-- Create a new environment (requires minimum 1GB capacity available)
+- Create a new environment (requires minimum 1 GB capacity available)
 - Copy an environment
 - Restore an environment
 - Convert a trial environment to paid (requires minimum 1GB capacity available)